-- In order to grow, mushrooms need optimal temperature, humidity, and fresh air (CO2).
+Over a year and a half ago, we received a Next Stage Grant from the Mill City Farmers Market Charitable Fund.
+Our project was to build an indoor fruiting chamber so we could grow mushrooms inside during the winter – for farmers market and grocery sales.
+In order to grow, mushrooms need optimal temperature, humidity, and fresh air (CO2).
 Here’s how we hope to maintain control of these conditions:

-- temperature – we are insulating the chamber with a walk-in box, and using electric heat to heat it.
+- temperature – the chamber is insulated because it’s located in a re-purposed walk-in cooler box, and using electric heat to heat it.
 We are also preheating fresh air as it comes in (see below).

 - fresh air (CO2) levels – we are using a fan to force preheat fresh air through a pre-conditioning plenum.
 Fresh air is necessary to maintain the quality of mushrooms.